KD-physics/RCPGenerator/README.md

 ### 2. Generating RCP (C++)

-RCPGenerator requires a set of initial positions and diameters to be provide in column format as x,y,z,...D, and either piped in or uploaded using the --file flag.
-A simple example would be
+RCPGenerator requires a set of initial particle positions and diameters provided in column format as x, y, z, ..., D. This data can be piped in or loaded using the --file flag.
+A simple example is:

 ```bash
 ./RCPGenerator.exe --file init_500_3D.txt
 ```

-This example would use all the default settings which are all periodic boundaries, and the number of dimensions and number of particles are inferred from position and diameter data, and the container is unit size.
-With this format the final positions will be printed to the command line terminal.
-If one desires the positions to be saved to a file, the --output flag can be used as
+This command uses all default settings: periodic boundaries in all directions, unit-sized container, and automatic inference of the number of dimensions and particles from the input data.

+By default, the final packed positions will be printed to the terminal.
+To save the output to a file, you can use the --output flag, for example:

 ```bash
 ./RCPGenerator.exe --file init_500_3D.txt --output saved_positions
 ```

-or you can pipe the data
+Alternatively, output can be redirected manually:

 ```bash
 ./RCPGenerator.exe --file init_500_3D.txt > saved_positions.txt
 ```

-where .txt is always attached to end of the file name automatically when using --output flag.
-There are many other flags to set the size of the container (box), to make the boundaries hard or periodic (walls), to print status updates (verbose), to constrain the final height to be a multiple of the first listed diameter (fix-height).
-A full list of options are given below.
-A more controlled use might be something like
+Note that .txt is automatically appended to the output filename when using the --output flag.

+There are many additional flags available to customize the packing process, including:

+   --box to set the container size,

+   --walls to specify hard or periodic boundaries,

+   --verbose to print status updates during packing,

+   --fix-height to constrain the final packing height to be a user-defined multiple of the largest particle diameter.

 ```bash
 ./InitializeParticles.exe --N 15000 --Ndim 3 --dist powerlaw --d_min 1.0 --d_max 15.0 --exponent -3 --phi 0.01 --box 1,0.5,1 > input.txt
 ./RCPGenerator.exe --file input.txt --output final_packing.txt --NeighborMax 1500 --box 1,0.5,1 --walls 0,1,0
 ```

-In this example, we have the following attributes
+In this example, the packing would have the following attributes

    - **Number of particles (--N)**         : 15,000